hetdoshi1999/NEXUS_Product-Spec/README.md

 ## Long-Term Platform Potential

-Meridian begins as a consumer decision tool and evolves into:
+Nexus begins as a consumer decision tool and evolves into:
 - A **family decision OS** — shared reasoning for couples, households, co-founders
 - A **professional reasoning layer** — embedded in financial advisory, HR platforms, healthcare portals
 - A **decision data network** — anonymized, opt-in outcome data that improves recommendations for all users